cpfaff/Open-Science-Thesis/README.md

 ```

 As you can see you can set content, font and color on of an element, here the
 `Title` that appears on our titlepage.
-For more see sections below.
+For more see the sections below.

 ### Titlepages